 These notes are intended to prepare everyone for Repair Cafe Kingston and ensure that sessions go smoothly and safely.
 We will also post updates about what items we are currently offering to repair on this page.
 See also our News and Facebook pages for more updates and photos of some of the items brought in for repair, and also our House Rules for volunteers and visitors.

-- Booking ahead - we recommend that you book your repair slot here to save you queueing, so that our volunteers know what to expect, and so that we can alert you to potential difficulties with your item and save you a fruitless journey (see the list at the end of this page).
+- Booking ahead - we recommend that you book your repair slot here to save you queueing, so that our volunteers know what to prepare for, and so that we can alert you to potential difficulties with your item and save you a fruitless journey (see the list at the end of this page).
+Our last booking time for repairs is 12.30 to give plenty of time for the repair and clearing up afterwards.
+A photo with your booking of the repair needed, especially if it is an unusual one, may help.

 - Dangerous tools and equipment will be present and sometimes used in repairs.
 Vulnerable adults and all children must be accompanied, and parents must exercise control over, and be responsible for, the behaviour of their children whilst at the Repair Café.

-- The customer is responsible for providing any consumables such as leads, plugs, batteries, fuses, zips, etc. that may be needed to fully complete a repair.
+The client is responsible for providing any consumables such as spares, leads, plugs, batteries, fuses, zips, etc. that may be needed to fully complete a repair.

 - We ask for feedback and occasionally take photos of our events for marketing purposes - should you not wish to be quoted or photographed please inform a member of the organising team (who will be wearing red name-badges).